sergeynordicresults/sergeynordicresults.github.io/china.md

-These problems:
+#### These problems:

 1. russia went to "liberate" ukraninans
 2. Basque Country wanted to be devided from Spain <sub>([ETA terrorists attacks](https://en.wikipedia.org/wiki/List_of_ETA_attacks) killed lot of people, now suppressed for good)</sub>
 3. China tortures Uygur and Tibet people, wants to start a war with Taiwan <sub>(not because they are bad people, but because they fear to lose territories and become vulnerable)</sub>

+can be solved

+#### HOW TO SOLVE
-HOW TO SOLVE: create the Blockchain voting app to vote "TO WHICH COUNTRY THEY WANT TO BELONG TO"
+create the Blockchain voting app to vote "TO WHICH COUNTRY THEY WANT TO BELONG TO"

+#### WHAT IS STOPPING US FROM MAKING THIS

+1. to make votes in China, right now

+> nothing

+2. to make votes in Ukraine, back in 2014

+> Question is: How to make the voting process **SO TRUSTWORTHY**, so that even such shitty people, like putin (people that dont want to accept results), had no other choise, except of **ACCEPT IT**
+>
+> (I think) what stops us is:
-WHAT IS STOPPING US FROM MAKING THIS: first, we should make the "information, about all people open for all countries".
+> 1. we should make the "information, about all people of all countries" **PUBLIC/OPEN-SOURCE/INTERPLANETARY**
+>

-By this I mean: every time the new human beign is being born on this planet - make information `<name, address>` available for every human being.
-This will allow us to make votings.
+>   By this I mean: every time the new human beign is being born on this planet - make information pair `<name, address>` published on blockchain and available for every human being.
+>
+> 2. accept this voting process by big countries as a way to resolve problems

-HOW THIS WILL WORK:
+#### HOW THIS WILL WORK

 1. For Ukraine, back in 2014, before russian told "we give hight probability that people will choose us", before occupation

-Ukranians would tell:
+> Ukranians would tell:
+>
 > ok, putin-shit, you think we will choose you? ok, we are willing to sacrifice the probability that people of Krimea and Donetsk and Lugansk will choose to live under your dictatorship.
 >
 > Lets do the voting: